Store and Publish Data

 What Functions Does the Repository Need to Fulfil?

-• assigns persistent identifiers (PIDs) such as DOIs or allows ORCiD IDs
+- It assigns persistent identifiers (PIDs) such as DOIs.

-• allows for or even requires rich and structured metadata (data documentation)
+- It allows for or even requires rich and structured metadata.

 Careful with Personal and Sensitive Data